Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Real-life case: Strategic choices when prices rise

 Food prices are rising due to scarcity of certain ingredients.
-Now the food industry is facing the problem on how to handle this situation.
+This is a challenge for the food industry.
 Imagine you are a potato chips producer.
-Potato and oil prices are rising by 20%.
-What do you do?
-Do you increase the price of chips packages by 20%?
-Will customers accept an increase in price of 20%?
+Potato and oil prices rise by 20%.
+Should we raise the price of chips packages by 20%?
+Will customers accept that?
 Negotiating with supermarkets to maintain low prices can be risky.
-Another option is to consider reducing the quantity in a bag of chips.
-Customers are not likely to notice a decrease in package sizes as easily as an increase in price, but is it ethical?
+We could also consider reducing the amount of chips in the bag, but is that ethically responsible?
 Isn’t it deceiving customers?
+In the 2nd year of your Bachelor’s programme, you’ll learn about strategy, finance, and marketing, and you’ll also delve into ethical issues that companies encounter in practice.

 Responsibility, sustainability and ethics integrated to the curriculum

-In this Bachelor’s programme, you will not only learn all about international business, finance, strategy and marketing, but also about the concepts and theories of sustainability, ethics and corporate social responsibility.
+In this Bachelor’s programme, you will not only learn all about strategy, marketing, human recourses and digital business, but also about the concepts and theories of sustainability, ethics and corporate social responsibility.
 You will learn how ethical, social and sustainability issues factor into business decisions and can be integrated into business strategy and management practices.

 How are these themes integrated into the curriculum?